When Pattern-by-Pattern Works: Theoretical and Empirical Insights for Logistic Models with Missing Values: Introduction

 Missing data is a common challenge in supervised learning tasks, where the goal is to predict an outcome variable based on a set of input features.
 In real-world datasets, missing values often arise due to various reasons such as measurement errors, data corruption, or non-response in surveys.
 Ignoring missing values can lead to biased models and reduced predictive accuracy, while improper handling can result in misleading conclusions.

-Missing data are commonly classified into three categories \citep{rubin1976inference} based on how missingness depends on the data: data can thus be Missing Completely at Random (MCAR), Missing at Random (MAR) or Missing Not at Random (MNAR).
+Missing data are commonly classified into three categories \citep{rubin1976inference} based on how missingness depends on the data: Missing Completely at Random (MCAR), Missing at Random (MAR) or Missing Not at Random (MNAR).
 Building on these definitions, a vast literature focuses on the estimation of model parameters and their distribution in the presence of missing values \citep[see, e.g.][]{inference2, inference1, inference3}.
 For instance, \citet{little1992regression,Jones1996IndicatorAS,robins1994estimation} provide methods for parameter estimation in linear models.

 Logistic regression is one of the most used binary classification methods, which often serves as a baseline for this type of problems \citep[see, e.g.,][]{hosmer2013applied}.
 Unfortunately, there exist only a few methods to estimate the coefficients of logistic models in the presence of missing values.
 This is partly related to the fact that no closed-form expression exists for the coefficients, contrary to linear models with Gaussian features \citep[see, e.g.,][]{le2020neumiss}.
-The most naive method to handle missing values is the \textit{complete case}, which consists of applying a logistic regression on complete samples only.
+A naive method to handle missing values is the \textit{complete case}, which consists of applying a logistic regression on complete samples only.
 This approach cannot be used to predict on inputs with missing values as estimating logistic coefficients is not enough to predict on data with missing values.